 The Flora of North America Editorial Committee does not encourage, recommend, promote, or endorse any of the folk remedies, culinary practices, or various utilizations of any plant described within this volume.
 Information about medicinal practices and/or ingestion of plants, or of any part or preparation thereof, has been included only for historical background and as a matter of interest.
 Under no circumstances should the information contained in these volumes be used in connection with medical treatment.
 Readers are strongly cautioned to remember that many plants in the flora are toxic or can cause unpleasant or adverse reactions if used or encountered carelessly.

-Key to boxed codes following accepted names:
+Key to boxed codes used in this volume following accepted names:

-- © of conservation concern

 E endemic to the flora area

 F illustrated

-- introduced to the flora area